unc-gamedev/site/README.md

 ```

 The site will auto-reload.
 Make changes in the `frontend/src` folder, where all the site pages are located.
+Read the frontend README file for some resources on how to use Angular.
+Each page of the site is in its own folder and has its own html, ts and css file.
+Edit the contents of the HTML to edit the site appearance.

 ### Edit models and databases (backend)